WASdev/sample.DefaultApplication/README.md

 For this example, we are using Maven.
 Using the Liberty EAR archetype, we can create a new project skeleton to copy the original code. liberty-archetype-ear also shows you how to build and test on a Liberty runtime.

 To create the project in Eclipse, go to `File > New > Maven project` to build project structure.
 On the second page of the wizard, you can select the archetype to use.
-If the `liberty-archetype-ear` does not show up in your list, you can get the get the information from this repository URL: https://mvnrepository.com/artifact/net.wasdev.wlp.maven/liberty-archetype-ear.
+If the `liberty-archetype-ear` does not show up in your list, you can get the information from this repository URL: https://mvnrepository.com/artifact/net.wasdev.wlp.maven/liberty-archetype-ear.

 ![](./images/new_maven_project.png)